-Figure 85 represents the topology (location of the wind turbines) assumed in the study.
+Figure 88 represents the topology (location of the wind turbines) assumed in the study.
 Note that as with the previous study, the Borssele offshore cluster in the Netherlands is considered because large wake effects are expected due to its proximity to the Belgian fleet.
 The planned offshore plants in Dunkirk

-23 More info on FPS Economy website: https://economie.fgov.be/en/themes/energy/belgian-offshore-wind-energy
+&lt;sup>27 More info on FPS Economy website: https://economie.fgov.be/en/themes/energy/belgian-offshore-wind-energy